-When you think about team bonding, what’s the first thing that comes to mind?
+When you think about a team bonding experience, what’s the first thing that comes to mind?
 You might be picturing something along the lines of one person trust-falling into the arms of a random coworker while the rest of the team waits for their turn.
-While these types of team building exercises can be helpful, they aren’t everything when it comes to creating strong, authentic bonds with coworkers.
+While these types of teams building exercises can be helpful, they aren’t everything when it comes to creating strong, authentic bonds with coworkers.
 We have some ideas that will help your team grow closer and improve overall workplace culture.
-Read more to find out how to start doing team bonding the right way.
+Read more to find out how to start doing team building activities the right way.

 Establish an Open Line of Communication

 If you want to do team bonding the right way, first you need to set up an office culture that allows for positive and open communication.
-A lot of companies refer to this as an open door policy, but you can decide what fits best for your team.
+A lot of companies refer to this as an open-door policy, but you can decide what fits best for your remote workers and in-person employees.
 Open communication lets your team know that they can feel comfortable approaching you (and each other) with questions or concerns.
-It allows room for collaboration and conversation that can lead to natural bonds forming between coworkers.
+It allows room for team collaboration and conversation that can lead to natural bonds forming between coworkers.

 We also understand that sometimes team members have a busy schedule.
 And maybe having employees walk into your office to chat at any time isn’t exactly an option.
 In that case, we recommend blocking off just a couple hours a day when you can have open office hours.
-That way, your team knows if they need to talk to you about something, you will be able to devote your full attention to them during that time.
+That way, your team leader and members know if they need to talk to you about something, you will be able to devote your full attention to them during that time.

 Even with an open communication policy, there will be times when your team may not come to you or make an effort to reach out.
 There could be lots of reasons for this.
-Some people are just shy or maybe they are dealing with things at home or working through a particularly stressful project.
+Some people are just shy or maybe they are dealing with things at home or working through a particularly stressful project especially for remote employees.
 Whatever the reason, it’s going to take a little extra effort to create space for team bonding in these situations.
 This is where checking-in comes into play.

 Making sure that you check-in with your team on a regular basis is probably something that’s already on your to-do list.
 But what about individual employees?
 You may be used to talking with department heads or project leads one-on-one, but it’s important to let everyone in the office know they are valued and appreciated.
 Checking in with individuals on a regular basis will let them know you care, as well as give them the opportunity to voice any questions or concerns they might be too shy to bring up on their own.